 The band describes “Namaste” as a “love song for humanity.”
 Their music is defined by the people in the band, and the creativity and style they bring in.
 Motherjane fans may argue that the void left by Byju and Suraj Mani’s departure is still left unfilled and it is true but why not see it as a new version of Motherjane.

-Really great that these guys mix prog-rock with an Indian music sound, listen to other songs and you will agree with that fact that as years go by this band progresses to be much better than before.
+Really great that these guys mix prog-rock with an Indian music sound, listen to other songs and you will agree with the fact that as years go by this band progresses to be much better than before.
 One of the Best Indian Indie Songs ever.

 15. Class – Sikh Maut Vol. II – Prabh Deep x Seedhe Maut x Sez On The Beat